-If you’re a follower of the Tour de France for the past 5 years, you’ll surely come across the Kask Protone on the head of Team Sky (Team Ineos Grenadier now) riders en route to winning the 3 weeks bike race.
+If you’re a follower of the Tour de France for the past 5 years, you’ll surely come across the Kask Protone on the head of Ineos Grenadiers (formerly Team Sky) riders en route to winning the 3 weeks bike race.

 So on this page, we’ll take a deeper look into what makes the Kask Protone so popular for the past 6 years.

 Here’s a quick look at the specifications before we dive deeper into the later sections.

 - Sizing : S, M, L (from 50 to 62cm head circumference)

 - Colors : 25

 - Weight : 215g (Size M)

 - Standards : CE EN 1078, CPSC 1203, AS/NZS 2063

 The Kask Protone is for serious road cyclists who want to look good and classy riding their bikes.
 It sits in the premium and performance bike helmets range, so be prepared to fork out some serious cash for it.

 It’s also available in 25 different color combinations for those who want to get their matching helmet and bike colors.